Changing GST Basis in Xero Post Conversion

 4. Under GST Accounting Method, select the method you are changing to.

-5. Click Save & Continue
+5. Click Save & Continue.

-2. Record a GST adjustment
+Step 2.
+Record a GST adjustment

 Once you’ve changed the GST accounting method, you may need to make an adjustment so your Activity Statement is correct.